Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Pincher's Pro Tip

-Now active in 2026: The California Safe Homes Act (AB 888) took effect January 1, 2026, creating a state grant program administered by the Department of Insurance that reimburses eligible homeowners in high or very-high fire hazard ZIP codes for the cost of Class A roofs and 5-foot Zone Zero mitigation.
-Priority funding is available to lower-income homeowners insured by an admitted insurer or the FAIR Plan.
+Now active in 2026: The California Safe Homes Act (AB 888) took effect January 1, 2026, creating a state grant program administered by the Department of Insurance that reimburses eligible low- and moderate-income homeowners in high-risk fire hazard ZIP codes for the cost of fire-safe roofs and 5-foot Zone Zero mitigation.
 The Insurance and Wildfire Safety Act (AB 1) also now requires regular updates to Safer from Wildfires discount regulations to reflect the latest science.

 Discount Amounts You Can Actually Expect

 Discounts vary widely by carrier.
-Here's what the market looks like in 2026:
+Here is what the market looks like in 2026:

 Insurer Wildfire Mitigation Discount

-State Farm (CA) Up to 4.2% off total premium for completing all 10 mitigation measures
+State Farm (CA) Up to 4.2% combined discount for completing 10 mitigation actions; up to 21% off wildfire portion with two-tier certification

-Mercury (CA) Up to 45% off the wildfire peril portion at highest tier (IBHS WPH+ with 30+ ft clearance)
+Mercury (CA) Up to ~60% off the wildfire peril portion at highest tier (Fire-Resistive Construction)

 How Insurers Assess Your Risk